A Taste of the Future?28-May-2020

 Following on from last week's Supreme Court decision in the Owens vs Owens (https://www.bbc.co.uk/news/uk-england-hereford-worcester-44949856) case Susan Alexander, Consultant Solicitor in our Family Law team, has written to City of Chester MP Chris Matheson.
 As members of the Resolution Campaign we are requesting Mr Matheson's support in calling for the introduction of 'no fault divorce'.
 Our letter is below.
 For more information about our Family Law services, please contac..

-By Gillian Knowles, Head of Wills, Trusts & Estates Have you considered who would manage your affairs and make decisions, if you have an illness or accident that leaves you incapable of looking after things yourself?
+Have you considered who would manage your affairs and make decisions, if you have an illness or accident that leaves you incapable of looking after things yourself?
 A Lasting Power of Attorney (LPA) enables you to appoint someone you trust to look after your financial affairs or your health and welfare, with minimum effort, delay and expense.
-The process of applying has become much simpler since an online system was introduced ..
+The process of applying has become much simpler since an online system was introduced a few years ago, which has encouraged many more people t..

 Nantwich Show 201826-Jul-2018